swillner/highlight-pointer/README.md

 ## Usage

-Just call the `highlight-pointer` binary and include command line options if you want to change color, size, etc.:
+Just call the `highlight-pointer` binary and include command line options if you want to change color, size, etc. (see below).

+To quit the program press `Ctrl+C` in the terminal where you started it, or run `killall highlight-pointer`.

+### Options

 ```
 Usage: